 After Rosa's scandalous elopement, Lucy is befriended by Sam's mother Min-lu, who guides her into a new world of trade in silks and spices and the luminous pearlshell of Broome, a place where breaking the rules is a way of life.

 With the coming of the Great War everything changes.
 Lucy's beloved must return to sea, where ruthless U-boats are stalking the last of the old sailing ships.
-And when peace has returned for everyone but her, Lucy must reconcile her long-lost passion with the discovery of a bitter betrayal.
+And afterwards, when peace has returned for everyone else, Lucy must reconcile her long-lost passion with the discovery of a bitter betrayal.

 I started writing Silver Highways a few months before Redbill was published in 2004, and the underlying research began four years before that.
 It's been a labour of love – hundreds to thousands of hours of writing and re-writing – so if you read it and enjoy it, please pass on some of that love and recommend it to your friends.
 Electronic books live and die by their customer reviews, so whatever your response, please give it a review or rating on your favourite book site.